 The Plans are "rolling" such that the number of securities granted under the Plans can be up to a maximum of 10% of the issued capital of the Company at the time of the grant on a non-diluted basis, and such aggregate number of Common Shares shall increase or decrease as the number of issued and outstanding Common Shares changes.
-As of the date hereof, the Company may grant a maximum number of convertible securities up to 13,933,549 Common Shares, representing 10% of Common Shares outstanding.
-As of the date hereof, the Company has awarded 8,235,000 Options representing approximately 5.91% of the Common Shares outstanding.
-No RSUs have been granted as of the date hereof.
-The Company currently has a further 5,698,549 remaining convertible securities available for grant representing approximately 4.09% of the Common Shares outstanding.
+As of the end of the most recently completed financial year, the Company was able to grant a maximum number of securities convertible for up to 13,636,660 Common Shares, representing 10% of Common Shares outstanding.
+As of the end of the most recently completed financial year, the Company had awarded 6,330,000 Options representing approximately 4.64% of the Common Shares outstanding and nil RSUs.
+As of the end of the most recently company had further securities convertible into up to 7,306,660

+Common Shares available for grant under its Option Plan and RSU Plan representing approximately 5.36% of the Common Shares outstanding.